 See a list of all Mudman G-9300 releases including special editions here.

 G-Shock GW-9400 Rangeman

-As the successor to the sensor-equipped GW-9200 Riseman, the GW-9400 Rangeman is a huge improvement in looks and is getting all the Master of G love these days.
-With its metal buttons, front-facing screws, and muscular build, the Rangeman looks like a G-Shock on steroids but it has the brains too.
-It’s billed by Casio as a survival watch and its standout feature is the Triple Sensor with altimeter, barometer, compass, and Thermometer.
-It also has sunrise/sunset data.
+As the successor to the sensor-equipped GW-9200 Riseman, the GW-9400 Rangeman is an improvement in style and is one of the best-selling G-Shock watches.
+With its metal buttons, front-facing screws, and muscular build, the Rangeman looks like a G-Shock on steroids, but it has brains too.
+It’s billed by Casio as a survival watch, and its standout feature is the Triple Sensor with prsessure sensor (altimeter-barometer), compass, and thermometer.
 The Rangeman is known for its unique sensor button with a metal cover for protection.
-Each sensor has its own unique beep so you can determine which mode you are in without looking at the watch.
+Each sensor has its own unique beep, so you can determine which mode you are in without looking at the watch.
 More specialty features include sunrise and sunset data, one touch time recording, and one touch elapsed time measurement.
-The Rangeman also has Tough Solar power, Multi-Band 6, and an LED backlight for illumination.
-In addition to its technical features the Rangeman is intended for those who expect their watch to take above average levels of impact and abuse.
-The Rangeman is also low temperature resistant to 14 F (-10 C).
+The Rangeman also has Tough Solar power, Multi-Band 6, and an LED backlight for illumination in the dark.
+In addition to its impressive technical features, the Rangeman is intended for those who expect their watch to take above average levels of impact and abuse.
+The Rangeman is also low temperature-resistant to 14 F (-10 C).
 List price is $300.

 GW-9400 on Amazon GW-9400 on eBay